Building the Future: Women in Construction

 Historically believed to be a male-dominated industry, construction has experienced an overwhelming amount of male workers in the field.
 Over the decades, women have faced challenges and barriers preventing them from considering entering or progressing in the construction workforce.

-The barriers women face in the construction industry:
+The barriers women face in the construction industry include:

 • Lack of representation.